 Search-proof your devices when traveling

-Over-eager airport security has recently taken to making travelers unlock their phones and tables for examination.
+Over-eager airport security has recently taken to making travelers unlock their phones and tablets for examination.
 This is both unforgivably invasive and trivially easy to defeat.
 Here’s how to protect your data1 on your iPhone or iPad2 when traveling.

 Simplest: disable Touch ID